Maciusk12/XPG-cracker/README.md

 Welcome to the XPG Cracker 1.0!
 It is only Windows compatible (for now).
 It can be used to perform a dictionary password attack on pages.
-For now you can perform the atack on the page.py - to use it on other pages, you have to modify the source code.
+For now you can perform the atack on the page.py (located in the repository) - to use it on other pages, you have to modify the source code.

 It uses multiple requests in parallel.
 The speed varies on the amout of workers you choose, i've managed to get around a 600 passes/sec with 300 workers !WARNING!
 Too many workers might cause your device to crash!

 How to launch the test page?
 1. Open up terminal or powershell (don't turn it off when testing)